celiason/museum-visitor-model/README.md

 ## Overview

 This project looks at visitor data and social media timelines to predict lags/changes in visitor rates.
 Below is a figure showing changes in visitor rates over time.
 The drops to zero that become more common in 2018-2019 are cases where the museum is closed.
 I later used this feature to extract a ``closed`` variable for predicting visitors.
+On average, there were 1125 visitors per day from 2015 - 2019.

 ![](figs/visitors_bristol.png)